MightyElemental/JavaProjects/GCSE MowerGame/README.txt

 	3. A new window should appear with an 'About' option
 	4. Click 'About' and read the version which should look like 'Version # Update ##' E.G. 'Version 7 Update 79'
-	5. If your version is lower than Java 7 then you may want to consider updating
+	5. If your version is lower than Java 7 then you will want to consider updating
 __________________________________________________________________________________
 3.2 [Installing Java]